anacg1620/tiago_dnn_ik/tiago_data_generation/datagen_info.md

 # tiago_data_generation

 TiAGO data generation for learning IK.
-Creates a CSV file with joint angles and end-effector positions.
+Creates a CSV file with joint angles and end-effector poses.

 ## Launch simulation and controller